Salesforce Design System

 A large component feature I worked on was the Events Registration Form.
 I created a flexible component that allows the data entries to be changed through Figma component variants.
 Designs for default, invalid, and valid states are all accounted for and can easily be changed with a few clicks.

-In the end, we completed an up to date design system for both desktop and mobile devices.
-To ensure that the components were easily editable for any updates in the future, large components such as cards are interlaced with smaller components such as icons or tags that are reused in multiple other components.
+To ensure that the components were easily editable, large components like as cards are interlaced with smaller components such as icons or tags that are reused in multiple other components.

 The biggest challenge I had while working on this project was the intimidation of tackling this from ground zero.
 Other challenges included the tediousness of screen-capturing every page type and its user flow as it required a lot of attention, making sure I recreated all components that should be accounted for.